As the end of 2021 and the start a new year come into sight, now is the perfect time to reflect.

 It seems that T-Mobile has been the target of multiple data breaches in the past four years, recording six other breaches in that period.

-What can this mean for customers after a security breach?
+What can this mean for T-Mobile and their customers?

 Not only is number of customers affected very high, but so is the number of breaches.
 So how does this affect T-Mobile and the future of their business?